-TP18 and TP19 are the procedures for ambulance crews who attend a child or vulnerable adult and are concerned that the child or vulnerable adult may have been either physically, sexually, emotionally abused, or neglected.
-The above forms are used as part of that procedure where appropriate.
+TP18 and TP19 are the procedures for ambulance crews who attend a child or vulnerable adult and are concerned that the child or vulnerable adult may have been either physically, sexually, emotionally abused, or neglected. .

-- 1. Please refer to TP18 (Safeguarding Children and Young People Policy) for specific information on LA279, and TP19 (Safeguarding Adults at Risk Policy) for specific information on LA280. - Forms LA279 and LA280 are faxed to the Emergency Bed Service (EBS) at HQ who will enter the information into a database held by EBS. - 3.
-Retention and Disposal: EBS will securely shred forms on site.
-It is the responsibility of the Head of EBS to ensure that the scanned LA279 and LA280 forms are stored for 25 years and reviewed after 25 years and securely destroyed if no longer required
+- Please refer to TP19 (Safeguarding Adults at Risk Policy) for specific information on LA280. - 2.
+For referrals taken overnight (i.e. between 08:00 and 20:00, form LA280 is faxed to the Emergency Bed Service (EBS) at HQ who will enter the information onto Datix, and scan and upload the original form, at which point the paper copy is shredded on site - 3.
+For adult referrals taken during the day, and for child referrals 24hrs, details are entered directly onto Datix. - 4.
+Retention and Disposal: It is the responsibility of the Head of EBS to ensure that the scanned LA280 forms, and all referrals made directly onto Datix are stored electronically for 25 years and reviewed after 25 years and securely destroyed if no longer required.